shadow-light/sellingjesus.org/src/articles/should-preachers-be-paid.md

 ## Conclusion

 Ministers should take special precautions not to transgress the Bible’s ethic of ministry fundraising.
 However, if we forbid what the Bible permits and even commends, we wander into the realm of legalism, harming ourselves and others.
 Let us not sell ministry, but let us encourage its support to the fullest!

+[^1]: The term “tent-maker” comes from Paul’s work in a trade in order to fund his church-planting efforts (Acts 18:1-4).
+[^2]: Menno Simons, The Complete Work of Menno Simon (John F. Funk / Brother, 1871), 2.340–350.
+[^3]: George Müller, A Narrative of Some of the Lord’s Dealings with George Müller (James Nisbet & Co., 1881), 68–69.